How is your week going so far? Score any great Cyber Monday deals?

 Also, note the stocking hangers—my sisters and I use the same one each year and mine is the only one in the family that isn’t a Santa Claus.

 ANNUAL COOKIE EXCHANGE //

-I wrote about the annual cookie exchange my roommate and I host every year here, but plan on recapping the event a bit more for you this year.
 One of my favorite events of the season, we invite our closest girl friends over for a night of wine and sugar.
 Everyone bakes two to three dozen of their favorite cookies, we taste test all night with holiday Pandora on in the background, and we provide fancy Chinese-takeout-style boxes for our guests to enjoy leftovers.
 We also make sure to have plenty of savory apps on hand to balance out the cookies.

 CHRISTMAS ADAM //

 So, hang with me on this one—God made Adam, then he made Eve, right?
 So since we were 15 or so, my friends and I have always celebrated Christmas Adam on December 23, the day before Christmas Eve.
 When we first started this tradition, we’d meet at someone’s house for a gift exchange and spend the rest of the evening watching Christmas movies and overindulging in sugar.
 As the years progressed, we went from gifts and sugar to drinks at Reston Town Center, a hub of bars and restaurants near our folks.